Kilmichael ambush: Controversy

 Accounts from the British press alleged that the search party that found the Auxiliary casualties the following morning believed that many of them had been "butchered".
-Local Coroner Dr Jeremiah Kelleher told the military Court of Inquiry at Macroom on 30 November 1920 that he carried out a "superfical examination" on the bodies.
+Local Coroner Dr Jeremiah Kelleher told the military Court of Inquiry at Macroom on 30 November 1920 that he carried out a "superficial examination" on the bodies.
 He found that one of the dead, an Auxiliary named William Pallister, had a "wound ... inflicted after death by an axe or some similar heavy weapon".
 He stated that three suffered shotgun wounds at close range.
 The subsequently publicised term "butchered" was derived from a military witness, Lieutenant H.G.
 Hampshire, who said, "From my experience as a soldier I should imagine that about four had been killed instantaneously and the others butchered".

-The principal published source for what happened at the Kilmichael Ambush is Tom Barry's Guerrilla Days in Ireland, which derided British accounts as atrocity propaganda.
+The principal published source for what happened at the Kilmichael Ambush is Tom Barry's Guerrilla Days in Ireland, (1949) which derided British accounts as atrocity propaganda.
 The first by a participant, Stephen O'Neill (reported above), appeared in 1937 (republished in Rebel Cork's Fighting Story, 1947, 2009).
 The first account of a false surrender event at Kilmichael appeared in June 1921, seven months later, in the British Empire journal Round Table by Lionel Curtis, citing a "trustworthy" source in the area.
 Curtis was British Prime Minister Lloyd George's secretary during Anglo-Irish Treaty negotiations.
 A second British account, in former Auxiliary commander F.P.
 Crozier's Ireland Forever (1932), also gave a brief account of the same false surrender event.
 Piaras Beaslaí noted a false surrender in his Michael Collins and the Making of a New Ireland in 1926, published also in two daily newspapers.
 Ernie O'Malley's 1936 memoir, On Another Man's Wound, noted the incident also.
 A 1924 letter to Free State Army headquarters concerning IRA casualty Michael McCarthy, released in 2021 by the Bureau of Military History, confirmed the contemporary perception of a false surrender.

 In The IRA And Its Enemies, Newfoundland historian Professor Peter Hart took issue with Tom Barry's false surrender account.
 He mistakenly claimed that Crozier's in 1932 was the first published account and also a concoction, allegedly later used by Barry for his own purposes.
-Hart stated that a November 1932 account by Barry in the Irish Press, without a false surrender narrative, demonstrated that Barry made up the story later.
-In response, Irish historian Media Ryan said that Barry's false surrender narrative was edited out and, citing Barry's contemporary letter to the editor, that he protested the omission in writing.
+Hart stated that a November 1932 newspaper account by Barry in the Irish Press, without a false surrender narrative, demonstrated that Barry made up the story later.
+In response, Irish historian Media Ryan said, citing a letter soon afterwards to the editor from Barry, that a false surrender narrative had been edited out and that Barry queried the omission.
 Hart asserted that surviving Auxiliary officers were killed after surrendering.
 The controversy Hart's claims generated has resulted in the ambush being discussed alongside them.